teknoboost/linux-python-integration/README.md

 Enter 21 : to launch firefox

+Enter 22 : to check the ram usage

+Enter 23 : to check the storage used

-Enter 22 : to exit
+Enter 24 : to exit